New book now available: The County Down Trophy Races 1934 to 1936. 240 pages and over 100 photos. £25 including 1st class post (UK).

 A Passion for Irish Motoring History

-A Valuable Resource for Preserving Ireland's Motoring Heritage
+Valuable Resources for Preserving Ireland's Motoring Heritage

-Cultra - Motoring With Panache is more than just a niche book about motoring events between 1905 and 1911 in Ireland - it's a valuable resource for preserving and celebrating Ireland's rich cultural heritage.
+"Cultra - Motoring With Panache" and From Ballybannon Hill to Magilligan Strand" are more than just niche books about motoring events between 1905 and 1933 in Ireland - they are valuable resources for preserving and celebrating Ireland's rich motoring and cultural heritage.

 Ballybannon Hill to Magilligan Strand